mathewtroy/game2d/README.md

 The hero will open two doors.
 Then he will be able to find a third key, with which he will open the last door to the treasure. <br>

-After the player opens the chest, they can continue to fight the monsters because the world is in danger.
+After the player opens the chest, they can continue to fight the enemies because the world is in danger.
 And only our hero can save the world.

 </details>